galkon/toy-robot/README.md

 ##### Transformations in the Direction class
 I made the decision to have the transformations inside the Direction class because I wanted to keep the knowledge of west, north, east and south contained within the Direction class.

+##### Only checking class equality in the Robot class

+Following TDD I haven't come accross a failing test that requires me to check class equality on the other objects yet.
+If you remove it for the robot though a test will fail.